 To other artists, Leonardo seemed insane for all of this attention to detail, but in the few paintings that he actually completed, the results of such rigorous practice can be seen and felt.

-In your own work you must follow the Leonardo path.
 Most people don’t have the patience to absorb their minds in the fine points and minutiae that are intrinsically part of their work.
 They are in a hurry to create effects and make a splash; they think in large brush strokes.

 A character in a novel, for instance, will come to life for the reader if the writer has put great effort into imagining the details of that character.
 The writer does not need to literally lay out these details; readers will feel it in the work and will intuit the level of research that went into the creation of it.